outaagunga/documentation/strategy-forex.md

 The strategy trades **momentum continuation first** and **exhaustion second**, with continuation having higher priority.

+**CRITICAL:** The strategy must be coded to be tradable in real markets, not as a mathematically perfect intersection of conditions.
+State progression and fallbacks are mandatory

 ## **Indicator Definitions (Explicit)**

 * **Bollinger Bands**